michadereus/Melodex/docs/case-studies/architecture.md

 ## System context

-At a high level:

 - Frontend: React (`Vite`) app that renders rankings, export UI, and progress/error states.
 - Backend: Express application (`app.js`) deployed on Elastic Beanstalk.
 - Data: `MongoDB Atlas` with `user_songs` and ranking metadata.
 - External services:
     - `Spotify Web API` for playlist creation and track addition.
     - `Deezer` for song metadata, preview URLs, and album art.
 - Auth:
     - `Cognito` for Melodex user accounts.
     - Spotify OAuth (handled by `AuthController`) for playlist permissions.

 The export feature sits at the intersection of all of these.